automateyournetwork/osi/MindMaps/OSI/List of network protocols (OSI model).md

 # List of network protocols (OSI model)
 ## [URL](https://en.wikipedia.org/wiki/List_of_network_protocols_(OSI_model)) - https://en.wikipedia.org/wiki/List_of_network_protocols_(OSI_model)
-## Summary: This article lists protocols, categorized by the nearest layer in the Open Systems Interconnection model.
-This list is not exclusive to only the OSI protocol family.
-Many of these protocols are originally based on the Internet Protocol Suite (TCP/IP) and other models and they often do not fit neatly into OSI layers.

 ## Catagories
 ### All articles needing additional references
 ### Articles needing additional references from August 2015